rastabda22/rastabda22/README.md

 - [x] EXIF, IPTC and XMP Metadata display.
 - [x] Link to original media.
 - [x] Link for direct download.
+- [x] Menu entries for direct download of whole album, with or without its subalbums.
-- [x] Allows enlarging the photo till 1:1 aspect.
+- [x] Allows enlarging the photo without any limit.
 - [x] Installer can decide whether to replicate all Exif metadata (including copyright info) into all the reductions/thumbnails or not

 ### For Geotaggers